ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 -   `points2`: number of 2-point field goals, worth 2 points each.
 -   `points3`: number of 3-point field goals, worth 3 points each.

-The data is in the file `nba2017-salary-points.RData`, located in the `data/` folder.
+The data is in the file `nba2017-salary-points.RData`, located in the `data/` folder of this github repository.
 The original source of the data is the website [www.basketball-reference.com](http://www.basketball-reference.com/)

 Open a new session in Rstudio, and make sure you have a clean workspace: